 Lab: Obviously the present circumstances have a significant impact on the way in which the laboratory portion of the course will run, with the cancellation of in person classes meaning that you will not actually be performing experiments in a physical laboratory.
 We will nonetheless be using the scheduled laboratory period to introduce a variety of topics related to synthetic and analytical laboratory techniques, and attendance and participation on Zoom during the laboratory period is required.
 Screenshot attendance will be taken 10 minutes after the start of the scheduled period, and also before the synchronous session is dismissed.
-Your first lab absence will not impact your course grade, but the second absence will be counted against your participation grade, and three or more lab absences will result in an automatic failing grade in the course in accordance with departmental policy.
+Attending lab also means being present and participating in the lab discussion, not simply logging into the Zoom session and walking away.
+If you are not present and therefore unresponsive during lab without mentioning that you have stepped away, you will be considered absent from that lab meeting.
+Your first lab absence will not directly impact your course grade, but the second absence will be counted against your participation grade, and three or more lab absences will result in an automatic failing grade in the course in accordance with departmental policy.